E. Bernard Jordan

 Elijah Bernard Jordan (born June 11, 1959) better known as E. Bernard Jordan, is an American television evangelist, founder of Zoe Ministries, and writer of books on prosperity theology.

 Jordan grew up in Brooklyn's Bedford-Stuyvesant area and believed he received his calling through a dream when he was 15 years of age.
 When he was 23 years of age he founded the Zoe Ministries in New York City.
 Jordan studied at the Tabernacle Bible Institute in Brooklyn and the Manhattan Bible Institute.
 Jordan received a purported Ph.D. from Friends International Christian University, an unaccredited mail order and online university.
 He also briefly attended Kepler College, an uncredited online, certificate granting institution, pursuing a degree in astrology.
 In 2019, Jordan earned a Master of Divinity degree from Samuel DeWitt Proctor School of Theology at Virginia Union University, a historical Black College and University.
+He also earned a Doctor of Ministry degree from Samuel DeWitt Proctor School of Theology at Virginia Union University in 2022.

 Jordan was raised to the bishopric in 1994 by Roy E. Brown of the Pilgrim Assemblies International denomination.

-The first edition of Jordan's The Laws of Thinking made the New York Times Best Seller List in 2007.
+The first edition of Jordan's The Laws of Thinking made the New York Times Best Seller list in 2007.